nmenon1215/Reversi/README.md

     - The code enforces rules related to tile flipping, ensuring that a tile can only be flipped if it is sandwiched between the player's tiles.

+## Part 3

+### Control Flow
+Quick runthrough: When a game is started, 2 controllers and views are created.
+Each controller
+subscribes to the model to listen for when it is their turn to make a move.
+The model connects
+each player to its controller and then when switching turns, it tells the next player to notify
+its controller that it is their turn.

+Once a game is started, the Controller tells the view that it is the main screen.
+The controller
+then waits for a key event to occur.
+When the key event occurs, it triggers the key event in the
+controller.
+The controller sends this information to a function called make move.
+It then asks the
+player to identify its move.
+AI will analyze the model, and User will analyze the view to see what
+button is pressed.
+The controller will then prompt the model to make the move.
+If the move is
+successful, the model will move turn to the next player and notify the player that it is their turn.
+The player will then notify the controller.
+If the player is AI, it will automatically call placePiece
+once again, but if it is a User, it will declare its view as the main view.

+## Changes For Part 3

+  1. Fixed the view in part 2:
+     a. made buttons clickable with highlighting
+     b. fixed spacing of buttons
+     c. made key events
+  2. added function to model so controller could subscribe.
+  3. Deleted functions from player such as getPlayableTiles()
+  4. Updated Player functionality to automatically tell controller to place piece or tell controller to wait for key action.